Marriage and Family Therapy

 General standards for admission to Fuller Theological Seminary may be found in the Admission Standards section of this catalog.

 Master of Science in Marriage and Family Therapy.
 Admission to this degree program requires that a student has earned a bachelor’s degree from a regionally accredited institution.
-All applicants are reviewed by an admissions committee consisting of two department faculty members and two graduate students.
+All applicants are reviewed by an admissions committee consisting of department faculty members.
 The committee selects applicants qualified to engage in graduate work in marriage and family therapy.
 New students are admitted to the MS MFT once a year in the Fall Quarter at the Pasadena Campus.
 At the Fuller Arizona campus, new students are admitted on a rolling admissions basis.
 Application deadlines and dates for notification of admission decisions can be found at http://www.fuller.edu/admissions.
 Admission is competitive and is based upon four criteria.